Inhomogeneous bond percolation on square, triangular and hexagonal lattices: Proof of Theorem Proof of Theorem 1.3

-\begin{proof}[Proof of Lemma \ref{column_growth_control}] We recall two properties of the transformations $\Su$ and $\Td$ when applied to an $\om$-open path $\La$.
-In constructing $\Td(\La)$, we apply $\Td$ to downwards pointing triangles of $\Lat$ containing either one or two edges of $\La$.
-As illustrated in Figure \ref{fig:simple_transformation_coupling}, $\Td$ acts deterministically on such triangles, and hence $\Td(\La)$ is specified by knowledge of $\La$.
-By inspection of Figure \ref{fig:horizontal_RSW_triangle_to_square_path_drift} or otherwise,
+\begin{pf*}{Proof of Lemma \ref{columngrowthcontrol}} We recall two properties of the transformations $\Su$ and $\Td$ when applied to an $\omega$-open path $\La$.
+In constructing $\Td(\La)$, we apply $\Td$ to downward pointing triangles of $\Lat$ containing either one or two edges of $\La$.
+As illustrated in Figure~\ref{figsimpletransformationcoupling}, $\Td$ acts deterministically on such triangles, and, hence, $\Td(\La)$ is specified by knowledge of $\La$.
+By inspection of Figure~\ref{fighorizontalRSWtriangletosquarepathdrift} or otherwise,